Chemical Biology Doctoral Program Student Handbook

 Students who are in their fifth year of study should be scheduling and holding meetings with their dissertation committee in preparation for their dissertation defense.
 For those students in their fifth year a meeting with the dissertation committee must occur before April 1st.

-The regulations governing the preparation of the dissertation are given in the Rackham Dissertation Handbook, which is distributed by the Graduate School .
+The regulations governing the preparation of the dissertation are provided in the Handbook for Doctoral Candidates, which is distributed by the Graduate School.
+Candidates begin drafting the dissertation after the Committee deems the student adequately prepared.

 A student is required to submit the draft form of the thesis (i.e., before the final printing and final reproduction of figures) to the members of the Dissertation Committee at least two weeks prior to the defense for their suggestions.